-Types and tags can now be visible in the plex.
-Want to see a type or tag as child thought?
+Types and tags can be visible in the plex.
+Want to see a type or tag as a child thought?
 Just link any existing type or tag thought as a child, or as a jump.
-Types are now optionally visible as parent thoughts as well.
+Optionally, types are visible as parent thoughts as well.

-Figure 148.
+Figure 171.
 Visible Parent Type and Child Tag